kalibera/rchk/README.md

 automated, it takes longer than downloading the pre-built container, but it does not depend on external binaries and in Ubuntu 18.04 one can use the old `singularity-container` package from the distribution.
 On Debian 9.8, one needs to use debootstrap from stretch-backports.
+Currently, Singularity Hub used for pre-building packages uses an old version of debootstrap, which does not support Ubuntu 20.04, hence an older version of the image is used, based on Ubuntu 18.04.

 See [Singularity Instructions](doc/SINGULARITY.md),
 [Installation](doc/INSTALLATION.md) for more details how to use the